 Discs are the circular pad like structures placed between the adjacent surfaces of two interlocking vertebrae as a cushions for the transmission for the weight across the length of the spine.

 Yoga for a healthy spine

 Since ancient times yogis have spoken about strengthening the nervous system by physically exercising the body.
-They had always believed that the increases use of a group of muscles in different combinations, especially in relation to the internal organs, leads to an increase in the size and the efficiency of the controlling nerve cells in the spinal cord and the brain.
+They had always believed that the increased use of a group of muscles in different combinations, especially in relation to the internal organs, leads to an increase in the size and the efficiency of the controlling nerve cells in the spinal cord and the brain.

-The main aim of Yoga for spinal cord is to lengthen, create space between the adjoining vertebrae, the spinal column which slips into compression due to gravity tirelessly working on it all the time, the second purpose of the yoga for spinal cord is to strengthen the musculature which supports the vertebral column against the force of gravity and during the course of different body movements.
+The main aim of Yoga asana for spinal cord is to lengthen, create space between the adjoining vertebrae, the spinal column which slips into compression due to gravity tirelessly working on it all the time, the second purpose of the yoga asana for spinal cord is to strengthen the musculature which supports the vertebral column against the force of gravity and during the course of different body movements.
 Health of spine plays a significant role in Kundilini yoga.